dexie/dexie-website/docs/Tutorial/Understanding-the-basics.md

 ```

 ### Deleting tables
-Since it is not mandatory to repeat old table definitions, Dexie has to be explicitely informed about table deletion.
+Since it is not mandatory to repeat old table definitions, Dexie has to be explicitly informed about table deletion.
 This is done by specifying *null* as the table schema.

 ```javascript
 db.version(1).stores({